Cognigy/Documentation/docs/insights/explorers/transcript.md

 provide better customer service, and enhance the overall user experience.
 It allows you to analyze transcripts of conversations between end users and agents in detail.
 The Transcript Explorer has a search feature that lets you look for specific phrases within a list of transcripts.
-For example, you can search for keywords such as booking, cancelling, or messaging to find relevant messages quickly.
+For example, you can search for keywords such as booking, canceling, or messaging to find relevant messages quickly.

 To open the Transcript Explorer, use one of the following options: